 Preliminary Results

 Table 12 through Table 13 show the distribution of the resulting 22 segments.
 Table 14 through Table 20 show some of the characteristics of the average household in each of the segments.
-In principle, these data could be disaggregated across every Kebele belonging to a segment, but at present the household sample sizes are too small to justify this level of analysis.

 The 22 segments are labelled as shown in Table 11, with segments 9 and 20 representing very little land area and population.